AramZS/devblog/src/posts/hello-day-1.md

 ---
-title: Hello World - Getting this dev blog running
+title: Hello World Devblog - Pt.
+1
+subtitle: Getting this dev blog running
 tags:
   - Starters
   - 11ty
   - Node
   - Sass
 ---

+# Day 1

 I have decided I want a blog to write down some of my decisions as I build various public projects.
 So, inital requirements: